ithihasmadala/Cowin-keep-alive/README.md

 4. Tested only on Windows in v1.
 For mac/linux, change the path of the chromedriver accordingly.

+# Configuration:
-# Configuration (Make the necessary changes in the app.py file):
+Make the necessary changes in the app.py file
 ```
 phone = xxxxxxxxxx      -> 10 Digits, no zeros and no +91
 age_grp = '18'          -> Type either '18' or '45' or 'Both'